Enquiries: 01305 251150

 The Acute Hospital at Home service enables patients who are medically stable and safely able to receive their required treatment and rehabilitation in the comfort of their own home, either by leaving hospital earlier or avoiding admission to a traditional ward.

-This enables the trust to make optimum use of the in-patient beds and supports those patients who are safely able to complete their treatment and recovery in an environment which reflects their individual needs.
+This enables the Trust to make optimum use of the inpatient beds and supports those patients who are safely able to complete their treatment and recovery in an environment which reflects their individual needs.

 The Acute Hospital at Home service is provided seven days a week from 7.30am until midnight, including all bank holidays.